viamrobotics/docs/docs/components/input-controller/gpio.md

 # SMEs: James
 ---

-Configuring a `gpio` input controller allows you to use a GPIO or ADC based device to communicate with your robot.
+Configure a `gpio` input controller to use a GPIO- or ADC-based device to communicate with your robot.

-## Configuration

-Refer to the following example configuration for an input controller of model `gpio` with a GPIO based device serving as the board component.

-Be aware that complete configuration is not visible in the "Config Builder" tab:

 {{< tabs name="Configure a `gpio` input controller" >}}
 {{% tab name="Config Builder" %}}